Hakimi1616/hakimi-web/README.md

 # hakimi-web
-This is the beggin# ZIYACH OS | Next-Gen E-Commerce Ecosystem
+This is the beggin# HAKIMI ZIYACH OS | Next-Gen E-Commerce Ecosystem

 **ZIYACH OS** is a high-performance, professional-grade e-commerce web application designed for the modern era.
 Developed with a focus on **User Experience (UX)**, **Clean Code**, and **Scalable Logic**, this project demonstrates a complete product lifecycle management—from dynamic inventory display to a secure checkout simulation.